 - In 1.8 miles, turn left onto El Paso Flagstaff Road

 - You will see a sign for the Wildcat Water Treatment Plant.
 Stay on this road, which curves to the right around the water treatment plant property.
 Parking is at the end of the road on the right.

 From Walnut Canyon, take Walnut Canyon Road/Old Route 66 west, back towards Flagstaff.
 In 5.8 miles, turn right onto El Paso Flagstaff Road.

 Picture Canyon Natural and Cultural Preserve is a great place to hike, mountain bike, horseback ride, photograph the natural environment, watch wildlife, experience fall colors, and discover cultural resources, including petroglyphs.

 The Preserve is free and open to the public year round.
-There is a portable toilet available at the trailhead off of El Paso Flagstaff Road, but no trash receptacle, so please "pack it in, pack it out!"
+There is a portable toilet available at the trailhead, but no trash receptacle, so please "pack it in, pack it out!"

 Please follow proper cultural resource etiquette as well as state and federal laws.
 Do not deface the 1,000-year-old ruins or petroglyphs, or remove artifacts from the Preserve.

 |Trail Name||Distance||Important Information|